slegs/cgrates-docker/README.md

 ### SESSION Environment Variables

-In SESSION type, if pairing with a Kamailio then deploy as a pair of containers in your K8S deploy yaml.
-Each pair of Kamailio and CGRates SESSION containers will have 1-1 connection on port supplied below on the Pod localhost network.
+In SESSION type, if pairing with a Kamailio in Kubernetes then deploy both Kamailio and CGRATES SESSION as a pair of containers in your deploy yaml.
+Each pair of containers will have 1-1 connection on port supplied below on the Pod using the default localhost address `127.0.0.1`.
+If using a remote Kamailio just specify the remote host address (IP/FQDN)

 * `CGRATES_KAMAILIO_ENABLED` with default `false`.
 Used to update config to enable a Cgrates/Kamailio evapi real time rating and control connection.
+* `CGRATES_KAMAILIO_EVAPI_HOST` with default `127.0.0.1`
-* `CGRATES_KAMAILIO_EVAPI_PORT` with default `8448`.
-Used to update config to enable a Cgrates/Kamailio evapi real time rating and control connection.
+* `CGRATES_KAMAILIO_EVAPI_PORT` with default `8448`
 * `CGRATES_SESSION_ENABLED` with default `false`
 * `CGRATES_CONNS` with default `{"address": "127.0.0.1:2012", "transport": "*json"},`.
-Change to full string for a RAL stateful set as in example below if applicable
+For Kubernetes, change to full string for each pod in a RAL statefulset as in example below

 ```
 - name: CGRATES_CONNS